knewplay/course-vex-vrc-in-c/outline.md

 * Title Slide: *Basic Structure of a C program*
 * Explanation of the main function, and its significance in a C program.
 Most importantly, we will discuss how all program execution in C starts from main.
-* Discuss how to properly indent, space, and format code properly for readability.
+* Review how to properly indent, space, and format code properly for readability.
+* Give basic explanation of header, i.e. what does #include <stdio.h> mean.

 #### Discussion

-* Why is main important in a C program?
+* Where does the code execution begin in a C program?

-#### Example Code

-* Basic C program with hello world
+* Why do we need a main function?

 #### Demo

+* Have students write setup for C program
 * Some examples of incorrect C programs with common mistakes in syntax and formatting

 ### Subsession 2-2